Research & Articles by Lt. Col. Peter Winstanley OAM RFD (Retired), JP

 About The Author

-In 2003 I retired having worked for 6 years in the Bank of New South Wales, 27 years in the Reserve Bank and the last 15 years as the Associate to 2 Supreme Court Judges and a Royal Commissioner.
-I had 36 years in the CMF and the Army Reserve, commencing as a private in National Service and retiring as a Lt Col (RAAMC) in 1994.
+Peter retired in 2003 after a distinguished career, including 6 years at the Bank of New South Wales, 27 years at the Reserve Bank, and 15 years as an Associate to two Supreme Court Judges and a Royal Commissioner.
+He also served 36 years in the Citizen Military Forces (CMF) and Army Reserve, rising from a private in National Service to Lieutenant Colonel (RAAMC) by his retirement in 1994.

 ezFrog Web Design.
 Copyright 2004.